mmvergara/mmvergara/README.md

 **`Web Developer`**

-A Web Developer who is always looking to try out new technologies, willing to work in minimum wage, just to gain some experience that i can use for the next oppurtunity given.
+A Web Developer who is always looking to try out new technologies, willing to work, just to gain some experience that i can use for the next oppurtunity given.

 - 🌍 I'm based in Luzon, Philippines 🇵🇭
 - 💻 See My [Personal Website](https://markvergara.vercel.app/)
 - ✉️ You can contact me at mark.jesusmanabat@gmail.com
-- 🔭 I’m currently working on random web apps project and a discord bot
+- 🔭 I’m currently working on random web apps project
 - 💬 Ask me about Javascript, Typescript and React
 - ⚡ Fun fact, I hate vanilla js, put some typescript magic in there.
 - 🏃‍♂️ See my [Developer Journey](https://github.com/mmvergara/mmvergara/tree/main/journey)